What Is a Stamp Audit?

 Why stamp audits exist

-A few forces produce the stamp:
+A few forces tend to produce the stamp:

 How to tell you got a stamp audit